Friday, December 30, 2022

 Photo in the Robert D. Farber University Archives and Special Collections at Brandeis University

 (I'm happy to give photo credit, but there's no credit on the web site.
-There's an excellent change that Ralph Norman took this photo, though.)
+There's an excellent chance that Ralph Norman took this photo, though.)

 Upcoming, a concert I wish I could attend.
 Harold Shapero died in May, 2013.